 - The Law Review Office

-We currently have 6 clinics which are open to students in their 2nd year.
-Each clinic takes in approximately 8-10 students per year.
+We currently have 7 clinics which are open to students in their 2nd year.
+Each clinic takes in approximately 8-16 students per year, depending on the clinic.
 Students have the chance to work with actual clients that have been referred by various agencies.
-The clinic programs are as follows:
+The clinical programs are as follows:

 The law school hosts 3 journals: